 Measure Brewster's angle for one or two different reflecting surfaces.
 To do this, have your partner extend a string from the filter to the spot on the surface where the light is totally extinguished.
 Use a protractor to determine the angle formed by a normal (perpendicular line) to the surface and the taut string.

 Brewster's angle for water is approximately 53 degrees; for glass, 56 degrees.
 You may wish to find Brewster's angle for plastic or floor wax by using them as your reflecting surfaces.
+In modern optics, Brewster's angle is important for laser emissions and photography.

 Polarization by Scattering